Boiann/space-quiz/README.md

  - [This](https://www.codingem.com/python-print-on-the-same-line/ "Link to print on the same line") website was used to learn about printing on a same line.

 ###  **Acknowledgments**
+This whole project is dedicated to Carl Sagan, astronomer, planetary scientist, cosmologist, astrophysicist, astrobiologist, author, and science communicator.
+His book 'Cosmos' inspired me as a child and geared me towards sciences and astronomy.

 Without support I got from other people, this project would never be realized.
 I'll try and remember to thank everyone and everything I can!

 - Mirjana, my wife, thank you for your support and cheering me on, lifting me